Arttuv/arttuv-website/src/markdown-pages/automation-and-end-users/automation-and-the-role-of-users.md

 ## Potential Problems

 Combining ever increasing levels of automation to the work of human operators seems to be surprisingly hard and may cause many kinds of problems to the end users working with automation.
-When the level of automation rises and approaches autonomy, the complexity of the system increases, which means that mental models of the end users must also be complex – understanding what the system does is hard.
+When the level of automation rises and approaches autonomy, the complexity of the system increases, which means that **mental models of the end users must also be complex – understanding what the system does is hard**.

 ![Mental models.
 Image from Flatart (Iconfinder).](iconfinder_100_user_process_success_man_thinking_4307927.png)